Ru

 In conjunction, the larger vias control lower impedance paths for the flow of electric charge.
 They reduce the resistive heating and minimize the voltage drops.

-Therefore, appraise the design choice founded on the vias.
-That can effectively carry the higher current loads.
+Therefore, appraise the design choice founded on the vias that can effectively carry the higher current loads.
 It can maintain steadfast connections, depending on the different layers of the PCB.

 The Greater Thickness of the Solder Mask